apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

                                    fields can be included: priority, version,
                                    timestamp, hostname.
+The values 'true' and 'false' have been deprecated in favor of 'all' and 'none'. clientIPHeader        --           If specified, the IP address of the client will be stored in the header of each event using the header name specified here.
+                                   This allows for interceptors and channel selectors to customize routing logic based on the IP address of the client.
+                                   Do not use the standard Syslog header names here (like _host_) because the event header will be overridden in that case. clientHostnameHeader  --           If specified, the host name of the client will be stored in the header of each event using the header name specified here.
+                                   This allows for interceptors and channel selectors to customize routing logic based on the host name of the client.
+                                   Retrieving the host name may involve a name service reverse lookup which may affect the performance.
-The values 'true' and 'false' have been deprecated in favor of 'all' and 'none'. selector.type                      replicating or multiplexing selector.*            replicating  Depends on the selector.type value interceptors          --           Space-separated list of interceptors
+                                   Do not use the standard Syslog header names here (like _host_) because the event header will be overridden in that case. selector.type                      replicating or multiplexing selector.*            replicating  Depends on the selector.type value interceptors          --           Space-separated list of interceptors